gabrsar/tsp-solver/readme.md

     Exact solvers: give the optimal solution, but don’t scale past ~30–40 points.

-    Best-effort solvers: give a suboptimal solution, but can handle much larger inputs (~50–100 points).
+    Best-effort solvers: give a suboptimal solution, but can handle much larger sets.

 I started by implementing a trivial solution just to get the structure working, ran some tests, and had a bit of fun watching my machine struggle with 15 points.